iomete/iom-docs/docs/guides/how-to-connect-iomete-and-metabase-bi.md

 ---
-title: How to connect iomete and Metabase BI
+title: Metabase Connection
-description: This guide explains how to effortlessly integrate iomete with one of the most popular BI tools Metabase
+description: How to connect iomete and Metabase BI.
+This guide explains how to effortlessly integrate iomete with one of the most popular BI tools Metabase
 last_update:
   date: 10/31/2022
   author: Fuad Musayev